the-amber-joy/tarot-tracker/README.md

 ## First Time Setup

 1. Start the application
+2. Register a new account
-2. The first user to register automatically becomes an admin
+3. **Optional:** Set `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables before first run to create an admin account
-3. Log in with your credentials
+4. Log in with your credentials
-4. Add your decks from the FAB menu or Profile page
+5. Add your Tarot decks from the Deck Manager (accessible via FAB menu or Profile page)
-5. Create custom spreads or use built-in ones
-6. Start recording readings!
+6. Create your first reading using the + button
+7. Choose from built-in spread templates or create a custom layout

 ## Database